mark-renrgyx/ACD_JAVAB_Session_12_Assignment_2/JDBC Questions for 12-2.md

 This will run a query which can change the database table, such as INSERT, UPDATE, DELETE
 #### next

 Member function of ResultSet.
-Returns a single column of the tabular return, for example response for a SELECT statement.
+Moves the ResultSet's cursor down one row (pointing at the next entry in that database table)